 - My awning (which is over the entire coop and run) hangs over about 2 feet which protects the entire area from a build up of snow.
 It also prevents snow from blowing in through the (hardware cloth screened) windows in the coop (that are always open for proper ventilation) I have yet to have to shovel around the door.
 Also, the door opens IN to the run, not out.
 The roof is made of a polycarbonate clear roofing material to allow lots of sunlight into the run and keep everything dry and safe from predators.
 I am sooo glad I made these choices in the design of our coop/run setup.
 I can’t tell you haw many times I have read in chicken forums that people are having all kinds of issues that could have easily been prevented by designing a better coop/run setup.

-- You can handle your rooster multiple times a day as a baby, but once they are fully mature, they still need daily attention from you or they will turn into a jerk.
+- You can handle your rooster multiple times a day as a baby, but once they are fully mature, they still need daily attention from you or they will turn into a jerk, unless you have chickens that come from a really good breeder who breeds for good disposition (not hatchery birds, which I made the mistake of getting first time around).
 If it has been a few days since I have been in the run with my chickens, my rooster will charge at me if I don’t have a rake in my hand. (he respects the rake for no good reason-honestly, I have never given him a reason to be afraid of it!)
 It makes me feel like I have a safe barrier to protect my shins, so after being charged at the first time I started holding it in from of my legs when I enter.
 Why do I have a rooster?
 Honestly, only because I purchased a random mix of chicks and ended up with one.
 We don’t live “in town” so there was no reason not to.
-Moving forward though, I think any future birds we purchase will be very carefully selected from breeders.
-For our next chickens, I would really like to get Light Sussex hens, they are so pretty!
-Or maybe some chocolate egg layers…
+Moving forward though, I think any future birds we purchase will be very carefully selected from reputable breeders.

 - Chickens personalities change dramatically as they age.
 One of our hens that was absolutely the most feisty ended up being the nicest one out of all of our birds, so weird…